stardist/stardist/README.md

 ## Installation

-This package requires Python 3.6 (or newer).
-(If you only want to use the StarDist plugin for Fiji or QuPath, please read [this](#plugins-for-other-software).)
+This package requires Python 3.6 - 3.8 (as tensorflow currently does not support newer Python versions).

+If you only want to use the StarDist plugin for Fiji or QuPath, please read [this](#plugins-for-other-software).

 1. Please first [install TensorFlow](https://www.tensorflow.org/install)
 (either TensorFlow 1 or 2) by following the official instructions.